wordofwarning/wordofwarning.org/current/2019-springsummer/bell/index.md

 rootpath: "../../../"

 # ABOUT THE SHOW - GENERIC
-artist: "Katy Dye" # the name of the artist or company
+artist: "Amy Bell" # the name of the artist or company
-show: "Baby Face" # the name of the show
+show: "The Forecast" # the name of the show
 artist_size: 1
-show_size: 1
+show_size: 2
-header_image: "header_dye.jpg"
+header_image: "header_bellJF.jpg"
-season: "Katy Dye 20|3|2019"
+season: "Amy Bell 29|5|2019"

 # ABOUT THE SHOW - LAYOUT
 # artist_size: 1 # optional - size of artist name 1-5.
 Default is 1.
 Set longer names to lower values